AdobeDocs/commerce-operations.en/help/operational-playbook/product/promotions.md

 - People
 - Processes

-Each of the six P’s is equally important but to market the products, retailers need to use promotion as a tactic to increase traffic on-site to lead to higher conversion rates.
-Promotion helps to market the products and services being offered by the brands.
-There are various promotional levels such as shipping, product and order.
+Each of the six P’s is equally important, but to market products retailers need to use promotions as a tactic to increase traffic on the site and lead to higher conversion rates.
+Promotions help market products and services offered by the brand.
+There are various promotional levels, such as shipping, product, and order.

 ![example promotional advertisement](../../assets/playbooks/promotion-example.png)

 ## Promotion types

-Each of these promotion levels has different types of promotions such as:
+Each of these promotion levels has different types of promotions, including:

 - Giveaways
 - flash sales